momonala/quantitative_finance/README.md

 1) A simple visualization web tool built in Flask with a Pandas data structure backend.

-2) K-means clustering on stocks and hyperparameters to identify broad trends and inform a diverse, uncorrelated portfolio.
-We can then fit these clusters to the labels for volatility and drift from the artificial stocks which could allow better knowledge about the general behavior of the stock.

-3) Work with Quantopian's open-sourced tools [Zipline](https://github.com/quantopian/zipline) and [Alphalens](https://github.com/quantopian/alphalens) to validate and quantitatively analyze model perfomance.
+2) Work with Quantopian's open-sourced tools [Zipline](https://github.com/quantopian/zipline) and [Alphalens](https://github.com/quantopian/alphalens) to validate and quantitatively analyze model perfomance.

 ### References and Further Reading